byu-osl/city-issue-server/README.md

 #### Frontend workflow

-The project is separated into different modules, and you can use <code>require(*file without extension*)</code> to gain access to the module.
+The project is separated into different modules, and within a JS file you can use <code>require(*file (including path) without extension*)</code> to gain access to the module.
 Browserify is what resolves dependencies.
 Gulp watches your files for changes, and then compiles everything into build.js, which is the main file you include in [index.html](client-side/index.html).
 Start with this:

 	cd client-side
 	gulp